AlexsLemonade/scpca-nf/external-instructions.md

 You can turn on cell type annotation by taking the following steps:

 1. Select appropriate reference dataset(s) to use with each method of interest.
-2. [Prepare a `celltype_project_metafile` TSV](#preparing-the-cell-type-project-metadata-file) to provide reference dataset information for each of `SingleR` and `CellAssign` to the workflow.
+2. [Prepare a `project_celltype_metafile` TSV](#preparing-the-cell-type-project-metadata-file) to provide reference dataset information for each of `SingleR` and `CellAssign` to the workflow.
-   You will need to provide the path/uri to this file as a workflow parameter (`celltype_project_metafile`), which you will need to define in your configuration file.
+   You will need to provide the path/uri to this file as a workflow parameter (`project_celltype_metafile`), which you will need to define in your configuration file.
    For more information on adding parameters to your configuration file, see [Configuring scpca-nf for your environment](#configuring-scpca-nf-for-your-environment).
 3. Run the workflow with the `--perform_celltyping` flag.

-Once you have followed the above steps and added the path/uri to the `celltype_project_metafile` to your configuration file, you can use the following command to run the workflow with cell type annotation:
+Once you have followed the above steps and added the path/uri to the `project_celltype_metafile` to your configuration file, you can use the following command to run the workflow with cell type annotation:

 ```sh
 nextflow run AlexsLemonade/scpca-nf \